Cross-Model Evaluation Protocol · Review Signal

 evaluation works.

 The protocol is staged.
 Each round builds on the previous.
 No evidence is shared until the framework is understood.
-No conclusion is requested until all evidence is reviewed.
+No conclusion is requested until the evidence route and limitations are understood.
 This is deliberate: it forces deep engagement with each layer before moving to the next.

 01